Post is also published on Medium, NYC Design publication: link

 Questioning, push back on restriction, anxiety, helplessness, disappointment…

 Thinking of alternatives for “permission denied” spots won’t be seen by users (if they do not come across “permission denied” cases they can’t appreciate efforts around it).
 It won’t impact the satisfaction by directly increasing it.
-But this is great preventive measure that avoids increase of the dissatisfaction.
+But this is great preventive measure that avoids an increase of dissatisfaction.

 How to handle it?